CAD

 2022 Jun 16 CyTA - Journal of Food Hernández Salazar M, Flores A, Ramírez E, Llaca Díaz J, Rodríguez B, Castro H

-Randomised Controlled Trial Avocado HoneyAvocado honey, rich in bioactive compounds, can serve as a natural sweetener without negatively impacting anthropometric and biochemical parameters.
+Randomised Controlled Trial HoneyAvocado honey, rich in bioactive compounds, can serve as a natural sweetener without negatively impacting anthropometric and biochemical parameters.

 Changes in Biomarkers of Non-Alcoholic Fatty Liver Disease (NAFLD) upon Access to Avocados in Hispanic/Latino Adults: Secondary Data Analysis of a Cluster Randomized Controlled Trial